Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Vertex Operator Algebras And Their Extensions

 In this section, we review vertex operator algebra in the formalism of \cite{Dolan:1994st}.
 See \cite{Frenkel:1988xz} for the mathematical definition of vertex operator algebras.
 We refer the reader to \cite{Dolan:1994st} for more details and the proofs of the results in this section.

-\subsection{Definition of a Vertex Operator Algebra}
+\subsection{Definition Of A Vertex Operator Algebra}

-We begin with the definition of a vertex operator algebra. \begin{defn} A \emph{vertex operator algebra} (VOA) is a tuple\footnote{What we call a vertex operator algebra is called a conformal field theory in \cite{Dolan:1994st}.
-In the physics literature, a VOA is the \textit{chiral algebra} of a CFT and the full CFT is \textit{constructed} from the representations of the VOA, see Subsection \ref{subsec:repvoa} for the definition of representation of a VOA.
-It is in this sense that we will use the word vertex operator algebra and conformal field theories in this paper.
-See \cite{Moore:1988qv,Moore:1989vd} for more details on this viewpoint.} $\left(\mathscr{H}, \mathscr{F}, \mathbf{V},|0\rangle, \psi_{L}\right)$ where $\mathscr{H}$ is a Hilbert space of states, $\mathscr{F}$ a dense subspace called the \emph{Fock space} and $\mathbf{V}$ a set of linear operators on $\mathscr{H}$ called \emph{vertex operators} $V(\psi, z)$ which are linear in $\psi$ and depend meromorphically on $z\in\mathbb{C}$.
+We begin with the definition of a vertex operator algebra. \begin{defn} A \emph{vertex operator algebra} (VOA) is a tuple\footnote{ What we call a vertex operator algebra is called a conformal field theory in \cite{Dolan:1994st}.
+In the physics literature, a VOA is the \textit{chiral} part of a CFT and the full CFT is \textit{constructed} from the irreducible representations of the VOA, see Subsection \ref{subsec:repvoa} for the definition of representation of a VOA.
+It is in this sense that we will use the word vertex operator algebra and conformal field theories in this paper, see \cite{Moore:1988qv,Moore:1989vd} for more details on this viewpoint.
+For the Monster VOA, there are no other irreducible representations other than itself.
+So we can (and do) use Monster CFT synonymously with Monster VOA.
+An attempt to formalize the full CFT in terms of the \textit{full non-chiral algebra} and its modules was made in \cite{huang_kong_2006,Moriwaki:2020cxf,Singh:2023mom}.
+Finally, we use the term spin CFT to mean a CFT whose state spaces on circle (a time slice of the cylinder) depends on the spin structure on the circle.} $\left(\mathscr{H}, \mathscr{F}, \mathbf{V},|0\rangle, \psi_{L}\right)$ where $\mathscr{H}$ is a Hilbert space of states, $\mathscr{F}$ a dense subspace called the \emph{Fock space} and $\mathbf{V}$ a set of linear operators on $\mathscr{H}$ called \emph{vertex operators} $V(\psi, z)$ which are linear in $\psi$ and depend meromorphically on $z\in\mathbb{C}$.
 They in one-to-one correspondence with the states $\psi \in \mathscr{F}$.
 The product of vertex operators $V(\psi_1,z_1)V(\psi_2,z_2)\cdots$ is defined, \emph{a priori}, only in the region $|z_1|>|z_2|>\dots$.
 There are two special states in $\mathscr{F}$, the \emph{vacuum} $|0\rangle$ and a \emph{conformal state} $\psi_{L}.$ The first five properties listed below must be satisfied.
 If in addition the last property (6) is satisfied, we call it an \emph{Hermitian vertex operator algebra} \begin{enumerate} \item The \emph{moments} of the vertex operator of $\psi_{L}$ is given by by

 and satisfies the Virasoro algebra

 with $L_{n}^{\dagger}=L_{-n}$ and $L_{n}|0\rangle=0, n \geq-1$.
 The vertex operator $T(z)=V\left(\psi_{L}, z\right)$ is called the \emph{stress tensor}. \item The vertex operators satisfy